SeanPlusPlus/mcp-workshop/README.md

-MCP WORKSHOP
+# MCP WORKSHOP

-Welcome to the Model Context Protocol (MCP) Workshop!
+Welcome to the **Model Context Protocol (MCP) Workshop**!
 This workshop is designed to help you understand the MCP from first principles and build a working understanding by implementing the core ideas in JavaScript.

-🚀 Goal
+## 🚀 Goal

 Learn and build a conceptual prototype of the Model Context Protocol (MCP) using JavaScript.
 We’ll simulate how LLMs can interact with tools, external data sources, and memory through a structured protocol.

-📚 What is MCP?
+## 📚 What is MCP?

 MCP (Model Context Protocol) is an open standard introduced by Anthropic in November 2024.
 It provides a structured way for LLMs to: